radifar/PyPLIF-HIPPOS/docs/source/installation.rst

 Installing on Linux
 -------------------

+The following instructions were tested and work well on Ubuntu 20.04, Debian 11 and Fedora 30, so they will most likely work in newer version too.

+First make sure that you have Python 3 installed, and it is your default when you run `python` command.
+If it is not then you can install ``python-is-python3`` package or use ``update-alternatives``
+command:

+| ``sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 1``

+The next step is to install the requirements for PyPLIF-HIPPOS.
+And depending on your OS or package manager that you use, the command could be different.

-In Ubuntu you can simply enter these commands to install the requirements above (Python is already installed in Linux):
+In Ubuntu or Debian you can simply enter these commands to install the requirements above:

-| ``sudo apt-get install openbabel``
-| ``sudo apt-get install python-openbabel``
+| ``sudo apt install python3-openbabel``
-| ``sudo apt-get install python-bitarray``
+| ``sudo apt install python3-bitarray``
-| ``sudo apt-get install python-numpy``
+| ``sudo apt install python3-numpy``

 In Fedora you can enter these commands instead:

-| ``sudo yum install openbabel``
-| ``sudo yum install python-openbabel``
+| ``sudo dnf install python3-openbabel``
-| ``sudo yum install python-bitarray``
+| ``sudo dnf install python3-bitarray``
-| ``sudo yum install numpy``
+| ``sudo dnf install python3-numpy``

-After the requirements fulfilled

-After all of the dependencies installed, you can install HIPPOS by opening the terminal and enter the HIPPOS directory and run setup.sh like so:
+After all of the dependencies installed, you can install HIPPOS by opening the terminal and enter the PyPLIF-HIPPOS directory and run setup.sh:

 ``./setup.sh``

-You will be prompted with a question whether to install HIPPOS in ``[HOME_DIRECTORY]/.hippos`` which is a hidden directory inside your ``HOME_DIRECTORY``.
-Or would you rather choose your own directory.
-If you want to keep the default then just press `enter` or if you would like to choose your own installation directory you can type `y` and press enter, then you have to type the installation directory for example ``/home/radifar/apps/hippos`` then press enter.
+This will run the script that will create an `alias` for the PyPLIF-HIPPOS program in this directory.
+So every time you call `hippos` or `hippos-genref` it will refer to this directory.
+Therefore it is advised **not to delete this directory**.

+Notice that this process does not add anything to your machine, so this step is just registering a shortcut to your command line environment.

-If HIPPOS installed successfully then a message like 'HIPPOS successfully installed' should appear.
-When HIPPOS is already installed and you're running setup.sh a message like 'HIPPOS is already installed' will appear, and the installation process will stop and exit.
+If HIPPOS installed successfully then a message like 'PyPLIF HIPPOS is ready for service' should appear.

-If you would like to install newer version of HIPPOS and overwrite the old one then all you need to do is by adding 'force' option to setup.sh like so:
+If you would like to install newer version of HIPPOS and overwrite the old one then all you need to do is to run the setup.sh script again.

-``./setup.sh force``

 To test if HIPPOS had been installed, *open new command line window* and type the following: